-3.2.
-Mixed force-displacement loading
+3.2 Mixed-device loading

-Let us now study the response of a 76SFCC monolayer system under a fixed vertical load F_z , with increasing lateral displacements d_x of the top plate.
+Let us now study the response of a 76SFCC monolayer system under a fixed vertical load F_z , with increasing lateral displacements d_x of the top plate (mixed-device loading).
 We conduct such a study by focusing our attention on the SRC- and RC-FEMs described in the previous section, based on the consideration that perfectly hinged systems are not easily implemented in practice, especially when dealing with large displacements (due to unavoidable friction effects at the nodes).
-Fig. 3 shows the lateral force vs. lateral displacement curves obtained for the SRC-FEM and the RC-FEM in correspondence with several values of the vertical load F_z .
-The results in Fig. 3 highlight that the RC-FEM carries large horizontal forces and features a marked stiffening response under increasing lateral displacements, for any of the examined vertical loads, as we already observed under displacement loading conditions.
+Figure 3 shows the lateral force vs. lateral displacement curves obtained for the SRC-FEM and the RC-FEM in correspondence with several values of the vertical load F_z .
+The results in Figure 3 highlight that the RC-FEM carries large horizontal forces and features a marked stiffening response under increasing lateral displacements, for any of the examined vertical loads, as we already observed in hard-device conditions.
 The PAYB of such a system extends up to $d_x \approx 50$ mm under zero vertical load, and $d_x \approx 35$ mm under $F_z = -1.8$ MN.
-The F_x - d_x curves of the SRC-FEM instead feature a low-stiffness branch up $d_x \approx 400$ mm, which is followed by a markedly stiff branch ($d_x > 400$ mm).
+The $F_x - d_x$ curves of the SRC-FEM instead feature a low-stiffness branch up $d_x \approx 400$ mm, which is followed by a markedly stiff branch ($d_x > 400$ mm).
 The PAYB of the SRC-FEM goes up to $d_x \approx 280$ mm under zero vertical load, and $d_x \approx 330$ mm under $F_z = -1.8$ MN.